 Also see: ‘Tackling TreeSync issues with MacKiev relying on Ancestry for answers‘ for a run down of the problems encountered around the first sync after converting to the ‘finished’ version of FTM2014.1, January 2017.

-Until early May, hovering over the error icon would show a rather long message, liable to disappear before you’ve read it (also appeared if you clicked on ‘Sync Now’ or ‘Sync Options’).
-Here’s a MacKiev image posted on Facebook:
+Until early May, hovering over the error icon when trying to sync would show a rather long message, liable to disappear before you’ve read it.
+Here’s a MacKiev image they posted on Facebook:

 More info below.